Ellen White Profile

 Having suffered a knee injury, which required surgery, White missed the beginning of the 2019/20 FA WSL season.
 However, she soon made up for it with her prolific goalscoring form.
 Her first goal for Manchester City was against former club Birmingham in the League Cup.

-England stardom - and World Cup heroics
+England stardom and tournament heroics

 White played for England Women from Under-17 level upwards.
 She scored on her senior debut against Austria as England won 3-0 in March 2010.